-After you've allowed TINYpulse Engage to access your Slack team (above), you'll see the Slack is now connected in the Settings -> Apps section of Engage.
-Follow these steps to allow the TINYpulse-bot to notify employees when there's a new survey and let them respond directly in Slack.
+After you have allowed TINYpulse Engage to access your Slack team (above), you will see the Slack is now connected in the Settings -> Integrations section of Users and Settings.
+Follow these steps to allow the TINYpulse-bot to notify employees when there is a new survey and let them respond directly in Slack.

-- From the configuration page in Users and Settings ->Apps -> Slack, click the dropdown list and select TINYpulse-bot.
+1. From the configuration page in Users and Settings -> Integrations -> Slack, click the dropdown list and select TINYpulse-bot.

 Employees will now be notified by the TINYpulse-bot when the next survey becomes available depending on your timezone and survey cadence.

-* Note that if you integrated Slack with TINYpulse before August 2018, you'll have to disconnect the integration and then reenable it following steps in the two sections above.
+* Note that if you integrated Slack with TINYpulse before August 2018, you will have to disconnect the integration and then reenable it following steps in the two sections above.

 Configure the Wins feed

 Remember that the Wins feed is a live stream of anonymous suggestions, initiatives, and Wins to Slack, where employees can add their comments which post to TINYpulse.
-Now that you've got the gist of it, here's how to set it up!
+Now that you have got the gist of it, here is how to set it up!

-Before you start, you'll need to think about where to stream these items.
-While you can stream the Wins feed to any one of your public Slack channels like #general or #random, we recommend you create a new one specifically for this integration.
+Before you start, you will need to think about where to stream these items.
+While you can stream the Wins feed to any one of your public Slack channels like #general or #random, we recommend that you create a new one specifically for this integration.
 Some options to get you thinking are TINYpulse, TINYpulse-feed, TINYfeed, etc.

-So go on and make that decision, create a new public channel in Slack if needed, and let's get started.
+So go on and make that decision, create a new public channel in Slack if needed, and let us get started.

-And that's all there is to it!
-If you created a new channel, don't forget to notify employees that they'll need to join because there isn't an automatic notification for this integration.
+And that is all there is to it!
+If you created a new channel, do not forget to notify employees that they will need to join because there is not an automatic notification for this integration.

 Set up a live Cheers feed

 The last option for ultra TINYpulse engagement is the real-time Cheers feed.
-Since Cheers is likely to be the most frequently used TINYpulse feature in your org, we recommend setting up a fully dedicated channel for just Cheers.
-We don't think it's a great idea to use the same channel that you used for the Wins Feed because those items could get drowned out by Cheers, but it's completely up to you.
+Since Cheers is likely to be the most frequently used TINYpulse feature in your organization, we recommend setting up a fully dedicated channel for just Cheers.
+We do not think it is a great idea to use the same channel that you used for the Wins Feed because those items could get drowned out by Cheers, however, it is completely up to you.

-Similar to the Wins feed, the configuration takes 30 seconds or less.
+Similar to the Wins feed, the Cheers feed configuration takes 30 seconds or less.

-Head on over to your Slack feed and you'll now see Cheers rolling in for everyone's viewing pleasure.
-Pin Cheers, add reactions and comment directly in the channel to further recognize the Cheers recipient.
+Head on over to your Slack feed and you will now see Cheers rolling in for everyone's viewing pleasure.
+Pin Cheers, add reactions and comments directly in the channel to further recognize the Cheers recipient.

-You can still take advantage of this integration if your company is broken down into multiple TINYpulse orgs but share one single Slack workspace.
-From each TINYpulse org, just follow the steps above to configure TINYpulse for Slack, enable survey delivery, and set up a real-time Cheers feed.
-Note that this configuration must be done individually in TINYpulse for each org.
+You can still take advantage of this integration if your company is broken down into multiple TINYpulse organizations but share one single Slack workspace.
+From each TINYpulse organization, just follow the steps above to configure TINYpulse for Slack, enable survey delivery, and set up a real-time Cheers feed.
+Note that this configuration must be done individually in TINYpulse for each organization.
 Apologies for the tedium, but we promise it will be worth the small effort!

 We at TINYpulse love Slack as much as you, but there are a few limitations to this integration depending on how your Slack and TINYpulse accounts are configured.
-Please reach out to our support team if you're facing one of these limitations.
-We always love hearing from our customers, so let us know and we'll consider adding your request to our product roadmap!
+Please reach out to our support team if you are facing one of these limitations.
+We always love hearing from our customers, so let us know and we will consider adding your request to our product roadmap!

-Users belonging to multiple TINYpulse orgs with one Slack workspace
+Users belonging to multiple TINYpulse organizations with one Slack workspace

-This integration allows for multiple TINYpulse orgs to connect to one Slack workspace, but doesn't allow users to respond to multiple surveys from multiple orgs while connected to one workspace.
+This integration allows for multiple TINYpulse organizations to connect to one Slack workspace, but does not allow users to respond to multiple surveys from multiple organizations while connected to one workspace.

-- Receive surveys from more than one of these orgs
+Receive surveys from more than one of these organizations

 Please visit the TINYpulse web application to continue responding to your pulses.